User & Group Resolution

 yunikorn.apache.org/username key can be customized by overriding the default value using the

-USER_LABEL_KEYenv variable to the K8s.
+USER_LABEL_KEYenv variable in the K8s Deployment.
 This is particularly useful in scenarios where the user label is already being added or if the label has to be modified for some secuirty reasons.

 Group membership resolution is pluggables and is defined here.
 Groups do not have to be part of provided user and group object.
 When the object is added to the cache the groups are automatically resolved based on the resolution that is configured.
 The resolver which is linked to the cache can be set per partition.